spieglt/FlyingCarpet/README.md

 + On Mac: May have to click Allow or enter username and password at prompt to join ad-hoc network.
 (Clicking cancel may still work.)

-+ On Windows: Must run as admin to receive files (to allow connection through firewall and clear ARP cache).
++ On Windows: Must run as administrator to receive files (to allow connection through firewall and clear ARP cache).
+Right-click Command Prompt icon in Start menu and select "Run as administrator," or press Win+X, A.

 + Windows laptop must support hosted networking.
 To find out if yours does, run `netsh wlan show drivers`.
 If the `Hosted network supported : ` line says `No`, you can't use this product.
 Known issue on Surface Pro 3 and later.